JpChii/JpChii.github.io/_posts/2021-03-23-strokeprediction-imbalanced-binary-classification.md

    macro avg       0.47      0.50      0.49       982
 weighted avg       0.89      0.95      0.92       982
 ```
+*Model is not able to predict anything for class 1(0.00), the class imbalance is really big as macrov avg is also really low*
 Okay now we're getting how big an impact the imbalance dataset is having on our models.

 ## Imbalanced dataset Experimentation